Google Authenticator

 Google Authenticator is a software-based authenticator by Google.
 It implements multi-factor authentication services using the time-based one-time password (TOTP; specified in RFC 6238) and HMAC-based one-time password (HOTP; specified in RFC 4226), for authenticating users of software applications.

 When logging into a site supporting Authenticator (including Google services) or using Authenticator-supporting third-party applications such as password managers or file hosting services, Authenticator generates a six- to eight-digit one-time password which users must enter in addition to their usual login details.

-Google provides Android, Wear OS, BlackBerry, and iOS versions of Authenticator.
+Google provides Android, BlackBerry, and iOS versions of Authenticator.

 An official open source fork of the Android app is available on GitHub.
-However, this fork was archived in Apr 6, 2021 and is now read only.
+However, this fork was archived in April 6, 2021 and is now read only.

 Current software releases are proprietary freeware.